 - someone else’s land if you have their permission

-Never trail a cable over the pavement to charge your vehicle because people could trip over it (this includes using a cable protector or ramp).
+Never trail a cable over the pavement, road or highway verge, to charge your vehicle because people could trip over it (this includes using a cable protector or ramp).

 We do not provide household charging facilities or offer a reserved space to charge your own EV.